axisgroup/evaluation-toolkit/1. Following best practices/README.md

 # Introduction

 Without good communication, designers who are unaware of solutions may be forced to ‘reinvent the wheel’, wasting unnecessary effort on a problem that has already been solved by others.
-Thus this section attempts to capture and codify  best practices solutions to Information Visualisation design problems for those engaged in practice.
+Thus this section attempts to capture and codify  best practices solutions to information visualisation design problems for those engaged in practice.

 ## General Design Principles